jameshfisher/jameshfisher.com/_posts/2013-11-19-firefox-application-shortcut.md

   - firefox
   - web-apps
 taggedAt: '2024-03-26'
+summary: >-
+  Firefox still lacks a built-in feature to create application shortcuts, unlike Chrome, despite the rise of web apps over the past decade.
 ---

 It’s 2013, and the web is no longer made up of “web pages.”